-But the retention of the bounties gave to the fishermen of the United States an unfair advantage, and for the free navigation of the rivers and tage, and for the internation of the inversation canals of British America no equivalents were given.
-To the maritime provinces the conces-sion of the in-shore fisheries, with the right to dry and cure fish upon their coasts, was particu-larly distasteful.
-So long as American fishermen were kept outside of a line drawn three marine wills from the headlands as fixed by the Cormiles from the headlands, as fixed by the Con-vention of 1818, the mackerel, herring, and ale-wife fisheries were secure from intrusion within those limits, and the codfishery within the great bays of Newfoundland was a close preserve, while the protection of the revenue in all the provinces gave the Government but little concern.
-But the moment that American fishermen obtained the right to fish in all the bays, harbors, tailed the right to use in all the oways, manors, and estuaries of British America, the line of ope-rations was doubled in length, and the privilege, if they choose to use it, of carrying on illicit trade with the inhabitants of the sea coast, and of sending goods into the interior free of duty, gave them facilities extremely difficult to control.
-A very large amount of spirits and manufactures have in this way been introduced into the mari-time Provinces free of duty, within the past ten years, that it would not be easy to trace in the regular trade returns.
-So distasteful was this great concession, without equivalent, to the peo-ple of the Lower Provinces, that it was denounc-ed by some of their ablest public men as an unrequited sacrifice of their interests.
+But the retention of the bounties give to the fishermen of the United States an unfair advantage, and for the free navigation of the rivers and canals of British America no equivalents were given.
+To the maritime provinces the concession of the inof the hostility or fiscal errors of any for- larly distasteful.
+So long as American fishthree marine miles from the headlands, as fixed by the Convention of 1818, the mack-erel, herring, and ale-wife fisheries were secure from intrusion within those limits, and the codfishery within the great bays of Newfoundland was a close preserve, while the protection of the revenue in all the provinces gave the Governments but little concern.
+But the moment that American fishermen obtained the right to fish in all the bays, harbors, and estuaries of British America, the line of operations was doubled in length, and the privilege, if they choose to use it, of carrying on illicit trade with the inhabitants of the sea coast, and of sending goods into the interior free of duty, gave them facilities extremely difficult to control.
+A very large amount of spirits and manufactures have in this way been introduced into the maritime Provinces free of duty, within the past ten years, that it would not be easy to trace in the regular trade returns.
+So distasteful was this great concession, without equivalent, to the people of the Lower Pro-vinces, that it was denounced by some of their ablest public men as an unrequited scrifice of their interests.